 The implementation of parallel mesh generation algorithms on supercomputers brings new challenges because of their special memory architecture.
 Most current mesh generation algorithms are desktop-based, either sequential or parallel, developed for a small number of cores.
-Such mesh generation algorithms, when run on supercomputers, are either conservative in leveraging available concurrency [13,14] or depend on the solution of the domain decomposition problem which is still open for three dimensional domains [15,16].
-Implementing an efficient parallel refinement algorithm targeting the DSM NUMA architecture will contribute to the understanding of the challenging characteristics of adaptive and irregular applications on supercomputers consisting of thousands or millions of cores.
+Such mesh generation algorithms, when run on supercomputers, are either conservative in leveraging available concurrency [10, 11] or depend on the solution of the domain decomposition problem which is still open for three dimensional domains [12, 13].
+Implementing an efficient parallel mesh generation algorithm targeting the DSM NUMA architecture will contribute to the understanding of the challenging characteristics of adaptive and irregular applications on supercomputers consisting of thousands or millions of cores.
 This will also help the community gain insight into the family of problems characterized by unstructured communication patterns.

-The advantage of Delaunay mesh refinement over other mesh refinement methods is that it can mathematically guarantee the quality of the mesh and the termination of the algorithm [3,17-19].
-In the previous work [20,21], our group implemented a parallel Image-to-Mesh (I2M) refinement algorithm, the Parallel Optimistic Delaunay Mesh generator (PODM), which uses as input multi-label segmented three dimensional images and creates meshes with quality and fidelity guarantees.
+The advantage of Delaunay mesh generation over other mesh generation methods is that it can mathematically guarantee the quality of the mesh and the termination of the algorithm [14, 15, 3].
+In the previous work [16], our group implemented a parallel Image-to-Mesh (I2M) generation algorithm, the Parallel Optimistic Delaunay Mesh generator (PODM), which uses as input multi-label segmented three dimensional images and creates meshes with quality and fidelity guarantees.
 PODM introduces low level locking mechanisms, carefully designed contention managers and well-suited load balancing schemes that make it work well for a low core count (less than 128 cores).
 However, it exhibits considerable performance deterioration for a higher core count (144 cores or more) because of the intensive and multi-hop communication.

-Parallel mesh generation algorithms based on the octree structure have exhibited scalability because of the low communication and computation overhead.
-Our group presented an octree-based parallel mesh generation algorithm called Parallel Delaunay Refinement (PDR) [14,22] that allows multiple point insertions independently, without any synchronization.
+Parallel mesh generation algorithms based on the octree structure have exhibited scalability because of the low communication and computation overhead that they introduce.
+Our group presented an octree-based parallel mesh generation algorithm called Parallel Delaunay Refinement (PDR) [11, 17] that allows multiple point insertions independently, without any synchronization.
 PDR takes advantage of an octree structure and decomposes the iteration space by selecting independent subsets of points from the set of the candidate points without suffering from rollbacks.
-The data management and partition approach of PDR improves data locality and decreases communication at the same time.
+The data management and partition approach of PDR improves data locality and at the same time decreases the communication.

-PDR is conservative in leveraging available concurrency due to the guarantees that require a sufficiently refined mesh before the parallel refinement can be safely started but it decreases communication and improves data locality because of the data partition.
-PODM, on the other hand, is a tightly coupled meshing approach and it is more aggressive in leveraging parallelism at the cost of run-time checks for data dependencies but the scalability is limited for high core count because of the communication overhead.
-In this paper, we combine both approaches in order to take advantage of their best features and propose the PDR.PODM algorithm.
+The PDR.PODM algorithm proposed in this paper takes advantage of these two legacy approaches.
 It quickly leverages high parallelism because of the aggressive speculative approach employed by PODM and uses data partitioning offered by PDR to improve data locality and decrease the communication overhead.
 Experiments performed on Blacklight, a cache-coherent NUMA shared memory machine in the Pittsburgh Supercomputing Center, show that PDR.PODM has a weak scaling speedup of 163.8 for 256 cores and creates 18.02 million tetrahedra every second with high quality.
-In addition, the surface of the object and the boundaries between tissues are well represented.
-Fig. 1 shows an example of Delaunay mesh created by PDR.PODM.
+In addition, the surface of the object and the boundaries between materials are well represented.
+Figure 1 shows an example of a varying size Delaunay mesh created by PDR.PODM.
 The left figure demonstrates the fidelity of the mesh.
-The cut-through figure on the right shows the quality of the mesh.
+The cut-through figure on the right shows the size gradation of the mesh.